Water

 Roofs suitable for water collection for human consumption include:

-When specifying materials, while the first consideration is health and safety, you may also want to take account of sustainability considerations such as embodied energy.
-See material use for more.
+When specifying materials, while the first consideration is health and safety, you may want to take account of sustainability considerations such as embodied energy.
+See the section on Materials for more information.

-Leave a new roof for at least one good period of rainfall before connecting the downpipes to the storage system.
+Leave a new roof for at least one good period of rainfall before connecting the downpipe to the storage tank.

 Do not use collected water for drinking if it has come into contact with:

-- uncoated lead flashings (lead flashings on existing roofs should be coated with a suitable paint; coated lead is available for new roofs)
+• uncoated lead flashings (lead flashings on older roofs should be coated with suitable paint)

-- asbestos (although no longer used in building, existing asbestos roofs should not be used for collection of rainwater).
+• asbestos (although asbestos is no longer used in building, older fibre-cement roofing that contains asbestos should not be used for collection of rainwater).

 Roof paint

-Specify only paint that the manufacturer recommends as suitable for collection of rainwater for drinking.
-Do not use collected water for drinking from roofs coated with lead-based paints or bitumen-based paints.
-Also do not use collected water from roofs coated with acrylic paint until it has been washed by a good rainfall.
+Specify only roof paint that the manufacturer recommends as suitable for collecting rainwater.
+Do not drink water collected from roofs coated with lead-based paints, and where acrylic paint has been used, wait until the surface has been washed by a good rainfall before collecting water.

 Gutters and downpipes